-10.9 Academic Integrity
+10.9 Academic Dishonesty

-Post University (including students, faculty, and administration) has the important responsibility to uphold and protect academic integrity and therefore will not tolerate academic dishonesty of any kind.
-Academic dishonesty includes, but is not limited to: cheating, plagiarism, unauthorized collaboration, unauthorized use of digital materials (including paraphrasing software), purchasing or copying materials written by someone else, or falsifying information or documents.
-Intentionally assisting others in acts of academic dishonesty is also considered academic dishonesty.
+The University as a whole (including students, faculty, and administration) has the important responsibility to uphold and protect academic integrity and therefore will not tolerate academic dishonesty of any kind.
+Academic dishonesty includes, but is not limited to, cheating, plagiarism, unauthorized collaboration, unauthorized use of digital materials, introduction of viruses, willful interruption of systems, and may include complicity in others' academic dishonesty.
+Instructors regularly monitor assignment submissions utilizing, but not limited to, plagiarism detection software.
+No papers, projects, or other assignments submitted in a previous course (at this or any other University) will be accepted in subsequent courses, without the expressed written consent from the instructor of any subsequent course taken or retaken.
+Intentionally assisting others in acts of cheating and plagiarism is also considered academic dishonesty.
 Any cases of academic dishonesty will be reported to the appropriate Program Chair and other University personnel as the situation dictates.
 Confirmed dishonesty may result in penalties up to, and including, dismissal from the University and denial of any financial reimbursement.
 Students have the right to appeal decisions made through this policy up to the office of the Provost.